fred-bonn/nuzlocke-verifier/README.md

 - a PokeAPI client for fetching Pokémon and move data, with local JSON caching under [data/pokemon](data/pokemon) and [data/moves](data/moves) ([internal/pokeapi](internal/pokeapi/client.go))
 - persisted policy storage under a `policies/` directory
 - command-line support for training, saving, and reusing learned policies

-## What might be missing

-- ability and item coverage is broad but not exhaustive; several common competitive abilities/items (e.g. Multiscale, Protean, priority-negating abilities) aren't implemented yet
-- no support for double battles, only single 1v1 slots per side
-- no support for held-item recovery (e.g. Recycle) or move-based item removal (Knock Off's item-destroying side effect is untested beyond ailment application)
-- the guided AI only supports move selection prompts, not interactive switching
-- no persistence/versioning migration path if the saved policy JSON schema changes
-- test coverage for the battle statistics reward shaping is present but largely integration-style; see [battle_statistics_test.go](battle_statistics_test.go)

 ## CLI usage